-The government has recently introduced several measures aimed at attracting international executives to Italy.
+The government has approved several measures aimed at attracting international executives to Italy.
 These measures include, in particular, a 70 per cent tax exemption on income earned by executives moving to Italy and a new rule clarifying (favourably for taxpayers) the tax regime applicable to carried interest.

 These measures, together with other recent actions aimed, in general, at promoting business opportunities and attracting foreign investments to Italy,2 as well as the Italian favourable estate tax regime (under which transfers to a spouse or direct descendants or ancestors are currently subject to estate tax at a 4 per cent rate on a value in excess of €1 million), have definitely increased the appeal of Italy as an extremely attractive place to work (and live, taking into account the obvious considerations regarding the country's quality of life).

 At the same time, and not unlike other European countries, executives in the financial services sector remain subject to strict regulations.
 In line with the various European and international regulations issued to address executives' compensation, the Italian competent supervisory authorities have implemented a set of regulations intended to reduce incentives for risk-taking activities and to effectively promote compensation arrangements that can contribute to creating value for corporations and their shareholders in the long term.